 USQ scientists set to break the obesity cycle with leading edge findings.
 Are functional foods better than dieting and exercise…..

 Toowoomba takes out the unenviable title of the fattest city in Queensland according to researchers at the Mitchell Institute.
 Over 83% of the Toowoomba population is overweight or obese, posing major disease risk and a potential public health crisis in the region.
 But all is not lost for the Garden City with one of its locals possibly holding the key to ending the city’s obesity problem.
 Professor Lindsay Brown of University of Southern Queensland at Toowoomba has spent more than a decade investigating functional foods and their affect on lifestyle diseases such as obesity, high blood pressure and cancer.
-Professor Brown says that seaweed is showing exceptional effectiveness in reversing obesity related health problems in both mouse and human studies.
+Professor Brown says that seaweed is showing exceptional effectiveness in reversing obesity related health problems in animal studies and would like to see them in human studies.

 Prof Brown and his team of researchers fed rats a junk food diet.
 The rats, just like humans, gained weight especially around the belly, and also developed fatty liver disease, high blood pressure, pre-type 2 diabetes, arthritis and inflammation of the gut.